MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Checkout

-Non-deployment jobs automatically check out source code.
+Nondeployment jobs automatically check out source code.
-You can configure or suppress this behavior with `checkout`.
+You can configure or suppress this behavior with the `checkout` keyword.

 # [Schema](#tab/schema)